Clinical Supervisor I (ODR)

 JOB SUMMARY AND PURPOSE

 Oversee casework services performed by the multi-disciplinary case management team.
 Primary clinical advisor to the Program Manager for the assigned team.
-MUST BE ABLE TO PROVIDE CLINICAL SUPERVISION TO INTERNS REGISTERED WITH THE CALIFORNIA BOARD OF BEHAVIORAL SCIENCE.

 DUTIES AND RESPONSIBILITIES